analogdevicesinc/ai8x-training/TensorFlow/README.md

 ### Command-Line Arguments for Training

-The following command line parameters are supported for training:
+The following command line parameters are supported for training.

+**Make sure to save sample in channel first format (--channel-first) to be used for synthesis.
+If the first layer is conv1d, also make sure to use --swap.**

+Once training is complete, the model is converted to ONNX format and stored in `export/`.

 | Argument                | Description                                                  |
 | ----------------------- | ------------------------------------------------------------ |